BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 Depending on the amount you transfer, you may need to wait a while for confirmation.
 If you have had too many small incoming transactions, or the amount you wish to send is too large; either break up your transfer into several smaller amounts, or optimise your wallet.

-## Optimizing your Wallet
+## **Optimizing your Wallet**

+Fusion transactions take all your (small) incoming payments and combine them into bigger ones, allowing you to send huge sums at once!
+It is strongly recommended to optimize your wallet, specially if you are mining BLOC and receiving a lot of small transactions.

 Here's a quick image of BLOCWallet in action after using the `optimize` command:

 ![blocwallet](images/BlocWallet/BLOCWallet_v3.0.0_open_wallet_optimize.png)

-Fusion transactions take all your (small) incoming payments and combine them into bigger ones, allowing you to send huge sums at once!

 To optimize your wallet, type `optimize` and press `enter`:
 ```